 A trail alongside Quilotoa Lagoon

-Today you'll visit a picturesque volcano lagoon, Quilotoa.
+Today you'll visit the picturesque volcano lagoon of Quilotoa.
 Walk along the crater's rim to enjoy the splendid view, or hike down a path to the crater lake.
-You'll also have the option to rent a mule for the excursion.
-In the afternoon, you'll continue to Baños.
-Choose one of several excellent restaurants near your hotel to enjoy a traditional Ecuadorian-style meal.
+You'll also have the option to rent a mule for the excursion, which can make the return ascent from the water's edge far less taxing.
+In the afternoon, you'll continue to Baños, known as Ecuador's "adventure capital" for its many outdoor activities and dramatic jungles, waterfalls, and canyons.
+Choose one of several excellent restaurants near your hotel to enjoy a traditional Ecuadorian-style meal and get a good night's sleep in preparation for tomorrow's excursions.

 Day 7: Explore the Avenue of Waterfalls & Baños, Return to Quito

 You'll drive along the so-called Avenue of Waterfalls this morning with your guide.
-Traveling south from Baños, you'll follow the Pastaza River as it winds through the valley of the same name.
+Traveling south from Baños, follow the Río Pastaza as it winds through the valley of the same name.
 Passing a number of waterfalls, you'll reach the village of Río Verde, where you'll stop to visit the well-known waterfall known as Pailón del Diablo ("Devil's Cauldron").
+Descend a dizzying series of steps to the thundering base of the cascade, where you can admire the 265-foot (80 m) wonder up close.

 Plaza Grande in Old Town Quito